A: Yes, in June 2004.

 The reason for "Ron" is that I decided that as long as I was going to go through the trouble of changing my name at all I wanted to have one that didn't require me to explain and spell it all the time.
 "Ron" sounds pretty much like "Erann" when you say it fast.
 Also, I realized recently that in English, names with the accent on the second syllable are almost invariably female names (e.g. MiCHELLE, DeNISE, MaRIE), which is probably why people were forever trying to call me Aaron.
 Going with "Ron" solves all those problems at a stroke.

 (Update: it turns out that there are some English male names with the accent on the second syllable, e.g. Jerome and Bernard.
 But these seem to be very much the exception.)

 Q: "Ron" sounds so weird to me.
 Do you mind if I keep calling you Erann?

-A: Not at all, though I've been "Ron Garret" for over five years now and I'm starting to get pretty used to it.
+A: Not at all, though I've been "Ron Garret" for nearly ten years now and I'm starting to get pretty used to it.
 I have really found it very liberating to have a more ordinary-sounding name, especially when I meet new people.